 - Keep stirring and cooking the halwa till it leaves the sides of the kadahi and ghee separates out of the halwa.

 - Transfer to a serving bowl and garnish with some sliced almonds.

 - Serve at breakfast, as an after-meal dessert, or anytime you crave something sweet.

-- My recipe video shows the preparation of this moong dal step by step hading out useful tips when necessary
+My recipe video shows the preparation of this moong dal, step by step, with useful tips.

 Questions & Answers

 © 2018 Rajan Singh Jolly